webdiscus/html-bundler-webpack-plugin/README.md

 [![codecov](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin/branch/master/graph/badge.svg?token=Q6YMEN536M)](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin)
 [![node](https://img.shields.io/npm/dm/html-bundler-webpack-plugin)](https://www.npmjs.com/package/html-bundler-webpack-plugin)

-🚀 The best modern alternative to html-webpack-plugin.
+🚀 The best modern alternative to _html-webpack-plugin_.

 This plugin allows to use an HTML template as a starting point for all dependencies used in your web application.
 All source files of scripts, styles, images specified in HTML are processed automatically.